lakshman5876/lakshman5876.github.io/android/nss_faqs.md

 * Check network connection is available.
 * From Android Settings -> Apps -> Play store -> Clear cache
 * Try on another device
 * Have you got the purchase confirmation email from google?
+This is the important step to confirm the purchase has been actually charged.
 If the above steps are not giving result email me the order id of your purchase.
 It will be there in the email you must have received from Google.

 #### Widget issues - Things to try